antoniosarosi/dotfiles/README.md

 ```

 We need to specify the position for each output, otherwise it will default to
-0x0, and all your outputs will be overlaped.
+0x0, and all your outputs will be overlapped.
 Now if you don't want to calculate pixels
 and stuff you need a GUI like
 **[arandr](https://www.archlinux.org/packages/community/any/arandr/)**: